r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 Aren't you curious too, Sanson?
 You seem awfully unconcerned about all this...

 **Sanson:**
-I'm told Master will tell me all about that {(M) himself /(F) herself} later, so I plan to wait for that.
+I'm told Master will tell me all about that [♂ himself /♀ herself] later, so I plan to wait for that.

 **Robin Hood:**
 ...Whoa, seriously?